An unexpected view of different types of human tears as seen under a microscope!

 Later she again surprised people with startling results of her new project called “Topography of Tears.”
 Her research was focused on “dried human tears” and with amazing photography skills, she generated an unexpected view of human tears.

 Life offers a roller coaster ride and no one has an option to deny it.
 Not even Fisher!
 She started her project on human tears when she was going through several ups and downs in life and suffered many losses.
 So, she had enough raw materials to start her project on tears.

 What inspired Fisher to work on this research was startling images of honey bee structure as well as images of a fragment of her own hip bone removed during her surgery.
 It was then realization dawned on her and she said, “everything we see in our lives is just the tip of the iceberg, visually”.

 She was driven by curiosity to know what would tear look like when seen too close in the microscope.

 She caught one of her own tears on a slide and allowed it to dry.
 Then she placed the slide on the holder of a standard light microscope.
 She said that the aerial view of her tears appeared like a landscape when looked down from a plane.
 In her words, they are like “aerial views of emotion terrain.”

 Then she started pondering if all the tears looked the same in a microscope or tears of joy differ from tears of grief.

-This idle musing ended up launching a multi-year photography project in which Fisher collected, examined and photographed more than 100 tears from both herself an a handful of other volunteers, including a newborn baby.
+So, she decided to compare different types of tears under a microscope and launched her a multi-year photography project.
+She collected, examined and photographed more than 100 tears from both herself and a handful of other volunteers including a newborn baby.